-- 64. The Proponent shall prepare and implement a Traffic Management Plan for the project to the satisfaction of the Director-General.
-This plan must: - (a) be prepared in consultation with the RMS.
-Council and Gunnedah Council; - (b) be submitted to the Director-General for approval prior to the commencement of construction; - (c) propose an appropriate program and schedule for works required under conditions 59 61 above; - (d) include: - a code of conduct for drivers of heavy vehicles; - nominated heavy vehicle access routes for construction and operational stages, including details on volumes and nature of heavy, over size and/or over mass vehicles; - measures to minimise traffic impacts at school bus pick up and drop off times; - consideration of measures to minimise dust from unsealed roads that may be used for access to the mine site: - proposed program for implementing the findings of the road safety audit identified in the EA; and - a monitoring program to audit vehicle movements against predictions in the EA.
+- 64. The Proponent shall prepare and implement a Traffic Management Plan for the project to the satisfaction of the Planning Secretary.
+This plan must: - (a) be prepared in consultation with the RMS, Council and Gunnedah Council; - (b) propose an appropriate program and schedule for works required under conditions 59 61 above; and - (c) include: - a description of measures for managing workforce fatigue, road safety and school bus interaction; - a description of measures to minimise dust from unsealed roads that may be used for access to the site: - a code of conduct for drivers of heavy and light vehicles;

+- nominated heavy vehicle access routes for construction and operational stages, including details on volumes and nature of heavy, over size and/or over mass vehicles: - a proposed program for implementing the findings of the road safety audit identified in the EA; - performance criteria, measures and indicators for shuttle bus utilisation and carpooling in accordance with the commitments in the EA; and - a monitoring program to audit vehicle movements against predictions in the EA.